Could Scientists Use NASA’s Curiosity Rover To Repair Opportunity On Mars And Bring It Back To Life Again?

 After the death of the NASA Opportunity rover was officially announced on February 13, many people have been left wondering whether it would be possible to mount some kind of rescue mission on Mars to revive the rover, which is believed to have become covered with a thick coat of red dust during last year’s intense dust storm, and whether Curiosity might be able to help with this endeavor.

-As Live Science have reported, it’s notable that while Opportunity was not the first rover sent to Mars, it is one that has lasted longer than any other, working hard on the Red Planet for 14 years.
+As Live Science has reported, it’s notable that while Opportunity was not the first rover sent to Mars, it is one that has lasted longer than any other, working hard on the Red Planet for 14 years.
 With swift Martian winds occasionally shaking the dust from the rover’s solar panels and keeping it running, Opportunity allowed scientists to learn an incredible amount about Mars as it slowly meandered and explored over a range of 28 miles on the planet during its very long lifetime.

 According to the Express, the final words that NASA’s Opportunity uttered were cries of distress.